Chibi, Hubei: Administrative divisions

-The administrative division of Chibi starts from the Song dynasty.
-From the Song dynasty to the Yuan dynasty, it named as township.
-In the Ming dynasty, it divided as a capital system.
+The administrative division of Chibi dates from the Song dynasty.
+From the Song dynasty to the Yuan dynasty, it was reclassified as a township.
+In the Ming dynasty, it divided into a capital system.
 From the Qing dynasty to 1932, it changed to a township and group system.
 After 1949, the government of Chibi set up a district office as the county agency, managing several townships and communes.
-In 1975, it dismantled the district into a township and restored in 1984.
+In 1975 it dismantled the district to become a township but was restored to district status in 1984.
+In 1987 the district once again was changed to town status.

-Chibi has jurisdiction over ten towns, a township, three subdistricts, an agriculture zone, three state-owned agriculture, forestry, tea, 152 village committees and 1,682 village groups.
+Chibi has jurisdiction over ten towns, a township, three subdistricts, an agriculture zone, three state-owned agriculture, forestry, tea, 152 village committees, and 1,682 village groups.